AgileVentures/av-static-website/source/blog_articles/2017-05-03-one-step-forward.html.markdown

 So I've got a series of additional training events to run next week, and in the meantime we've got a soft launch scheduled for tomorrow.
 To support that we need to get a good subset of the following sorted:

 * backups on our mediawiki instance
-* ensure we have a fixed IP
+* ensure we have a fixed IP -> okay because we are CNAMing to the bitnami name ...
 * get SSL set up on our mediawiki instance
 * consider whether we remove the ConfirmAccount plugin (is Moderation sufficient)